Carpenter license requirements by state: A comprehensive guide

 License required: Yes

 As a carpenter, you’ll need a construction contractor license from the Oregon Construction Contractors Board before you can work in the state.
-Carpentry is listed as a profession that involves improvements to real estate and which requires a license.
-You can apply for a residential license, commercial license or residential and commercial dual license.
+Carpentry is listed as a profession that involves real estate improvements and requires a license.
+You can submit a license application for a residential license, commercial license or residential and commercial dual license.

 You’ll need to provide proof of business insurance in Oregon, including general liability and workers’ compensation insurance.
 You also need to undertake pre-license training and pass a test.